neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 ## Eavesdropping

-This exchange of information is generally ***not considered communication***. *As a hint to why, think about how the eavesdropping behavior of the receiver factors into evolutionary models for the signal production in the sender.*

 Male tùngara frogs use mating calls to attracts females.
 However, the mating call also attracts midge flies that feast on amphibian blood.
 Rather than homing in on chemical cues as mosquitoes do, these midge flies locate food by listening for the amphibian's mating call.
 This is one of the few examples of eavesdropping across the vertebrate/invertebrate barrier.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/E-tXItyGvLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>